-The Spring Festival in 2019 is open from Saturday 25 May to Monday 27 May.
+The Spring Festival in 2019 was from Saturday 25 May to Monday 27 May.

 After being postponed for two weeks due to bad weather, the 2009 Dog Racing event went ahead on a sunny afternoon on July 25th.
 With a full compliment of dogs and a large crowd of supporters the afternoon was a great success.

 A Staffordshire Bull Terrier named Lucy was the clear winner of the final with a close finish for second and third.